gohugoio/hugo/content/templates/lists.md

 ## What is a List Page Template?

-A list page template is a template used to render multiple pieces of content in a single HTML page (with the exception of the homepage, which has a [dedicated template][homepage]).
+A list page template is a template used to render multiple pieces of content in a single HTML page.
+The exception to this rule is the homepage, which is still a list but has its own [dedicated template][homepage]).

 Hugo uses the term *list* in its truest sense; i.e. a sequential arrangement of material, especially in alphabetical or numerical order.
 Hugo uses list templates on any output HTML page where content is traditionally listed: